In every issue of POZ, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 Herpes harbors high levels of HIV

-It Takes an Advance Team“In January, Hillary Clinton gained much publicity by reading to child
+“In January, Hillary Clinton gained much publicity by reading to children on a pediatrics ward.”

 People wih hemophilia wait for redemption

 The Age of Protease is anything but democratic.
-In fact, the new drugs fail as many as a third of th
+In fact, the new drugs fail as many as a third of the people who try them.

 Syringe-swap in showdown with city